caszuu/rlxr/README.md

 // Spaces and Poses
 RLAPI rlPose GetXrViewPose();          // returns the pose of the users view (usually the centroid between XR views used in BeginView)
-RLAPI void SetXrPosition(Vector3 pos); // sets the offset of the _reference_ frame, this offsets the entire play space (including the users cameras / views) by [pos] allowing you to move the player though-out the virtual space
+RLAPI void SetXrPosition(Vector3 pos); // sets the offset of the reference frame, this offsets the entire play space (including the users cameras / views) by [pos] allowing you to move the player throughout a virtual space
 RLAPI void SetXrOrientation(Quaternion quat);
 RLAPI rlPose GetXrPose();              // fetches the current reference frame offsets
 ```